kennytilton/web-mx/doc/intro-counter.md

 3. we use the `FM!` family search utility to navigate to the :a-counter; and
 4. mutate the property (and dependent state) using MSWAP!

+While that may sound uncontrolled, there is method to the madness: the property mutation gets propagated fully throughout the dag, consistently and without glitches, before the `mswap!` returns.

+If our formulas deciding the rest of the application state are correct, the app will be correct.

 #### 4. Internal/External dataflow
 Those three points above cover everything essential to Matrix, but one edge case comes up often enough, and is exceptional enough, to deserve mention: observers acting on the DAG.

-A deep principle of Cell observers is that act only outside the Matrix dataflow.
+A vital quality of Cell observers is that act only _outside_ the Matrix dataflow.
 But it is not uncommon, when developing MX code, to encounter a use case where the dataflow can usefully detect a need to mutate an input cell.
 These are often cases where the user by design has control, but the system wants to offer a U/X nicety by automatically providing a user input.

-To this end, MX allows observers to enqueue, via `with-cc`, mset!/mswap! of input Cells for execution immediately following the processing of the current mutation.
+To this end, MX _does_ allow observers to mset!/mswap! of input Cells, but only by enqueueing said mutations for later execution, immediately following the processing of the current mutation.
 In the example below, we want the user to control the counter, but we also want an automatic safeguard should the count reach a "dangerous" level.
 ```clojure

 (defn start-stop-button []